• Skip to primary navigation

 My Tried & True Tips

-The Golden Colour: To get the beautiful golden color of the cake, bake it on the top rack of the oven for the last 10 minutes of the baking time.
-The saffron and the hot sugar glaze also contribute to the perfect color.
+• The Golden Colour: To get the beautiful golden colour of the cake, bake it on the top rack of the oven for the last 10 minutes of the baking time.
+The saffron and the hot sugar glaze also contribute to the perfect colour.

 Storage Suggestion